Sara-Tucker/c-sharp-notes/aspnet-mvc/basics-temp.md

     url: "{controller}/{action}/{id}",
     defaults: new { controller = "Home", action = "Index", id = UrlParameter.Optional });
 ```
-url: The controller used, a method of that controller, an ID passed as an argument to that method
+- url - The controller used, a method of that controller, an ID passed as an argument to that method
   - /movies/popular
     - Controller = MoviesController, Method = Popular()
   - /movies/edit/351
     - Controller = MoviesController, Method = Edit(int id)
+- defaults - Where it redirects to if a {} wasn't given.

 <br>

-defaults: Where it redirects to if a {} wasn't given.

 <br>

-ASP.NET Core is a web framework.
-The old version is ASP.NET 4.
-ASP.NET Core includes the MVC framework.
+ASP.NET MVC 4 is a web framework.

 - .csproj - dependencies for libraries and frameworks